 As the road climbs we reach a breathtaking viewpoint overlooking Loch Tulla and then skirt the edge of Rannoch Moor a virtually inaccessible wilderness that stretches as far as the eye can see.

 One of the most photographed mountain areas in Scotland.
-This site of the Glen Coe massacre in 1692 retains its sinister feel as the road passes directly under mountain groups like the Three Sisters, The Devil’s Staircase and Buachaille Etive Mor.
-The film set location used for 007 Skyfall and Outlander, as a ‘must see’ destination it does not disappoint
+This site of the Glencoe massacre in 1692 retains its sinister feel due to brooding mountains like The Three Sisters, and Buachaille Etive Mor.

 - Glencoe Visitor Centre (Option for lunch stop)